ncandio/razorfs/DEMO/DEMO.md

 ## Overview

-This demo showcases RAZORFS extended capabilities for cloud storage integration, demonstrating how the filesystem can be enhanced with S3-compatible backend storage.
+This demo showcases the **conceptual design and implementation plan** for RAZORFS S3 integration capabilities.
+This represents a **realistic roadmap** for extending the filesystem with cloud storage integration, but **is not yet a fully working implementation**.

 ## Architecture Concept